mohitsaxenacs/FaceRecognitionLatest/FaceRecognitionLatest/src/readme.txt

         a simple form of PCA using the Colt package.
 Try this first.

 *  JavaFaces2/
-     - this code is a refactoring of the JavaFaces package by Sajan Joseph, available at http://code.google.com/p/javafaces/.
-Try this second.
-       It generates a cache file, eigen.cache, needed for the third application.
+     - It generates a cache file, eigen.cache, needed for the third application.

 * GUI Face Recognizer/
     - this code will recognize a face based on the eigen.cache information that